 There are two people standing near the shipwreck, looking, but not approaching.
 For the entire time I walk toward the tragedy, they stand paying their respects.
 For, suddenly, that is how I see the whole situation.
 Not an event from long ago, nor a paragraph in a history text.
 But a tragedy in a neighbor’s life.
 I remember a simple texted comment made by someone after the newspaper article: How did this boat get where it is?
 And another comment in response: Poor Piloting.
 As sudden as the boom of wave against rock, I remember that life isn’t about simple answers.
 Too often even the best pilots are lost.

-Against a backdrop of unruly fun and whimsy, I am brought back to simple rules.
+Against a backdrop of unruly fun and whimsy, I am brought back to life’s unrelenting rules.
 We all walk the plank of life.
 I feel I should erase the exclamation point I put on the end of someone else’s tragedy.
 Shipwreck.